syncfusion-content/uwp-docs/uwp/SfDockingManager/Dealing-with-Windows.md

 ## Customizing Floating Window

-The float window can be customized by setting `FloatWindowBackground`, `FloatWindowActiveBackground`, `FloatWindowContentBackground`, `FloatWindowContentForeground`, `FloatWindowBorderBrush`, `FloatWindowBorderThickness`, `FloatWindowCaptionBackground`, `FloatWindowContentBorderBrush`, `FloatWindowContentMargin` and `FloatWindowContentBorderThickness` properties with the required values respectively.
+The float window can be customized by setting `FloatWindowBackground`, `FloatWindowActiveBackground`, `FloatWindowContentBackground`, `FloatWindowContentForeground`, `FloatWindowBorderBrush`, `FloatWindowBorderThickness`, `FloatWindowCaptionBackground`, `FloatWindowContentBorderBrush`, `FloatWindowContentMargin` and `FloatWindowContentBorderThickness` properties with the required values.

 {% tabs %}